-Being Africa’s Tropical fruit basket, get the taste of Uganda while on a safari visit then you will bear me witness why the pearl of Africa is a tropical paradise.
-The best and fresh Pineapples in the world, Large Papayas, different kind of bananas, tasty passion fruits truly Africa’s tropical fruit basket.
+Being Africa’s Tropical fruit basket, get the taste of Uganda while on a safari visit then you will bear witness to why the pearl of Africa is a tropical paradise.
+The best and fresh Pineapples in the world, Large Papayas, different kinds of bananas, tasty passion fruits are truly Africa’s tropical fruit basket.

 Uganda’s stunning scenery amazes every visitor, a case in point Winston Churchill wrote, “The kingdom of Uganda is a fairy tale, the scenery is different…from anything elsewhere to be seen in the whole range of Africa…what message I bring back…Uganda the Pearl of Africa”.

-Rwenzori Mountains, Bwindi Impenetrable forest and Lake Bunyonyi appeared in the blockbuster Movie, “Black Panther” the country is the source to the longest river in the world, the Nile River running through it.
-The Virunga volcanoes that has Mgahinga Gorilla National Park and in 2019 was declared 3rd “Must photograph location in the world.”
+The Rwenzori Mountains, Bwindi Impenetrable forest, and Lake Bunyonyi appeared in the Blockbuster Movie, “Black Panther” the country is the source of the longest river in the world, the Nile River running through it.
+The Virunga volcanoes that have Mgahinga Gorilla National Park and in 2019 was declared 3rd “Must photograph the location in the world.”
 That’s why Winston Churchill was right when he wrote, the scenery is different…hence the Pearl of Africa.

 The country with rich biodiversity

-One of the world’s most diverse country, this was recognized by Winston Churchill in his 1908 published book,” for magnificence, for variety of form and color, for profusion of brilliant life – bird, insect, reptile, beast – for vast scale – Uganda truly the Pearl of Africa”
+One of the world’s most diverse countries, this was recognized by Winston Churchill in his 1908 published book,” for magnificence, for variety of form and color, for the profusion of brilliant life – bird, insect, reptile, beast – for vast scale – Uganda truly the Pearl of Africa”

 From the high mountains in the north to the beautiful savannah grasslands and the rush thick rain forests in the south is what describes Uganda.
 Gifted by nature as some people call it, Uganda makes the world’s top ten countries when it comes to biodiversity though it’s landlocked and just the size of Oregon state in the USA.

-With variety of climate zones, Uganda in home to the Big Five and the special Two.
-On a safari in Uganda, you will see the Big Seven that include Elephant, Buffalo, Rhino, Leopard Lion, then Mountain Gorillas and Chimpanzees.
-Others include; Hippos, Nile crocodile, Antelope and over 1,160 bird species elusive shoe bill stork inclusive, butterflies and then the endangered Rothschild Giraffe as if that is not enough, you will be amazed with the rush green, Rivers and big Lakes looking like an Ocean.
+With a variety of climate zones, Uganda is home to the Big Five and the special Two.
+On a safari in Uganda, you will see the Big Seven that includes elephants, Buffalo, Rhino, Leopard Lion, then Mountain Gorillas, and Chimpanzees.
+Others include; Hippos, Nile crocodile, Antelope, and over 1,160 bird species elusive shoebill stork inclusive, butterflies, and then the endangered Rothschild Giraffe as if that is not enough, you will be amazed by the lush green, Rivers, and big Lakes looking like an Ocean.

-Winston Churchill’s visit to Uganda was to see how British can economically benefit from Uganda as their protectorate but not to promote tourism by popularizing Uganda as “the Pearl of Africa” his book “My African Journey” sparked interest from among big game hunters who as a result frequently visited the country.
+Winston Churchill’s visit to Uganda was to see how the British can economically benefit from Uganda as their protectorate but not to promote tourism by popularizing Uganda as “the Pearl of Africa” his book “My African Journey” sparked interest from among big-game hunters who as a result frequently visited the country.

-Much as the term ‘the Pearl of Africa’ was used describe the country’s wealth and riches for exploitation.
+Much as the term ‘the Pearl of Africa’ was used to describe the country’s wealth and riches for exploitation.
 Today “the Pearl of Africa” is used as a country’s tourism slogan that describes the uniqueness and one of its kind as an African safari destination.
-Today may tourism related businesses what associate with the slogan as they see term that describes excellence such as – The Pearl of Africa hotel among many.
+Today many tourism-related businesses associate with the slogan as they see a term that describes excellence such as – The Pearl of Africa hotel among many.